Spontaneous Ratchet Currents and Transition Dynamics in Active Wetting

 \textit{Dynamical Transitions--} The ratchet current has important dynamical effects, despite being suppressed in large systems.
 As shown below, it modifies the \textit{dynamical transition pathway} from fully-wet to partially-wet states, thereby qualitatively changing the wetting behaviour of active systems compared to their passive counterparts.

 To dynamically observe a full-to-partial wetting transition, we initialise the system in a fully-wet state with $\epsilon>\epsilon^*$, then lower $\epsilon$ to below the critical barrier height such that a partially-wet state becomes the (only) stable stationary solution to (\ref{eq:ABP_evolution}).
-We observe that the pathway between fully- and partially-wet proceeds in three distinct stages.
-This process is illustrated in Figure \ref{fig:dynamical_pathways}(a):
+We observe that the transition pathway then proceeds in three distinct stages (see Figure \ref{fig:dynamical_pathways}(a)):

 \textit{(i) Linear instability about the barrier.} A small initial asymmetry about the barrier is amplified by the anti-diffusive ratchet current, leading to an exponentially growing asymmetry, $\mathcal{A}(t) = \mathcal{A}_1 e^{\lambda (\epsilon^* - \epsilon) t} $ (up to time $t_1 \simeq 250$, independent of liquid-layer width).